All Tests, General Health, Nutrition & Vitamin Health, Heart Health

 • Your testing will be performed in a CLIA-certified clinical laboratory.
 Labcorp provides leading-edge medical laboratory tests and services through a national network of primary clinical laboratories and specialty testing laboratories.
 Our labs perform regular quality assurance testing to ensure our results are accurate.

 • Your results will be provided to you through our secure online portal to view or print.
-Results are also provided to PWNHealth, which provides professional healthcare provider services for OnDemand tests.
-If you are accessing your results through your Labcorp Patient account, all users linked to the account will have access to all OnDemand test results.
-Results may also be provided to a local, state, or federal health authority, but only when legally required.
-For example, many states require the testing laboratory and healthcare provider to report test results for certain communicable diseases, such as sexually transmitted diseases or COVID-19, to local or state health departments.
+Results are also made available through a secure portal to the independent healthcare provider who placed your test order.
+If you are accessing your results through your Labcorp Patient™ account, all users linked to the account will have access to all OnDemand test results.
+Results may also be provided to a local, state, and/or federal health authority; for example, many states require the testing laboratory and physician to report test results for certain communicable diseases, such as COVID-19, to local or state health departments.

-If you have questions or comments regarding the Labcorp Notice of Privacy Practices, or have a complaint about our use or disclosure of your PHI or our privacy practices, please contact: [email protected], call us at (877) 234-4722 (877-23-HIPAA) and ask for the Labcorp HIPAA Privacy Officer, or send a written request to: HIPAA Privacy Officer, Labcorp, 531 South Spring Street, Burlington, NC 27215.
+If you have questions or comments regarding the Labcorp Notice of Privacy Practices, or have a complaint about our use or disclosure of your PHI or our privacy practices, please contact: privacyofficer@labcorp.com, call us at (877) 234-4722 (877-23-HIPAA) and ask for the Labcorp HIPAA Privacy Officer, or send a written request to: HIPAA Privacy Officer, Labcorp, 531 South Spring Street, Burlington, NC 27215.
 You also may file a complaint with the Secretary of the U.S. Department of Health and Human Services.

-• Visit the Labcorp OnDemand website to browse and purchase laboratory tests and create your Labcorp OnDemand account.
-All Labcorp OnDemand testing requires a healthcare provider order; for your convenience, Labcorp OnDemand has contracted with PWNHealth LLC and its affiliated professional entities (collectively, PWNHealth) to provide healthcare provider services.
-Visit a Labcorp location for sample collection; or, if using an at-home kit, collect your sample yourself.
-We’ll let you know when your results are ready to be accessed through your Labcorp OnDemand account or through your Labcorp Patient account.
+• Visit the Labcorp OnDemand® website to browse and purchase laboratory tests and create your Labcorp Patient™ account to view your results.
+All Labcorp OnDemand testing requires an order from an authorized healthcare professional.
+For your convenience, Labcorp OnDemand has contracted with independent professional entities (collectively, Providers) to deliver healthcare provider services.
+Visit a Labcorp location for sample collection; or, if using an at-home collection kit, collect your sample yourself.
+We’ll let you know when your results are ready and can be accessed through your Labcorp Patient™ account.